jima80525/ctypes_example/clib1/ctypes.md

     from ctypes import *

     # load the shared library into c types.
-NOTE: don't use a hard-coded path in
-    # production code, please
     libc = CDLL("./libclib1.so")

     # simply call the function from the library
     counter = libc.simple_function()

-You'll note that the c function we're calling returns in int:
+You'll note that the c function we're calling returns in int as shown in the C function prototype:

     int simple_function(void);

 Again, ctypes makes easy things easy - passing ints around works seamlessly and does pretty much what you expect it to.

-Strings as CTypes Parameters: mutable and immutable
+Strings as CTypes Parameters: Mutable and Immutable
 -------------------

 While basic types, ints and floats, generally get marshalled by ctypes